 How Buy Now, Pay Later Is Transforming The Traditional B2B Channel Finance

 BNPL (Buy Now, Pay Later) enables buyers to make up-front purchases without needing to pay at the moment.
-They can pay the cost later in instalments.
+They can pay the cost later in installments.
 Additionally, it frees up customers from paying interest if they keep up with their timely payments.

 Retailers, too, enjoy plenty of benefits such as increased conversion rates and higher average order values.
 These are great advantages for B2B organisations running with lower margins and higher costs of business.
 But, the question is will BNPL be able to cascade into traditional B2B channel finance and transform it?